AlbertoRivadulla/3D-graphics-and-physics-engine/README.md

-# Simple 3D game engine in OpenGL
+# 3D graphics and physics engine

-A simple engine for 3-dimensional games and physics simulations written in C++.
+A simple engine for 3-dimensional games and physics simulations written from scratch in C++.
 The graphics are rendered using OpenGL, by means of the open source GLFW library.

 ## List of features